We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How long does a test take?

-An OGTT takes around 2 hours.
+An OGTT takes up to 3 hours.
 A person will drink a liquid that contains glucose, after which a doctor will draw blood 2 hours later to see how much glucose is present in the blood.

 What medication may a doctor prescribe?